Successful search warrants

 When is a search warrant required?
 It’s required when a person has a reasonable expectation of privacy and/or when something must be manipulated to obtain the evidence sought.
 In the State of Arizona v.
 Rodney Joseph Gant, (July 7, 2007) the Supreme Court of Arizona stated its opinion:

-In this day and age, when warrants can be obtained within minutes, it is not unreasonable to require that police officer obtain search warrants when they have probable cause to do so to protect a citizen’s right to be free from unreasonable government searches.
+In this day and age, when warrants can be obtained within minutes, it is not unreasonable to require that police officers obtain search warrants when they have probable cause to do so to protect a citizen’s right to be free from unreasonable government searches.

 During the execution of a search warrant, officers cannot search for something where it could not logically be.
 This is what is referred to as the “Elephant in the Matchbox Rule”.
 For example, officers shouldn’t be looking for a shotgun in a jewelry box.
 However, if the warrant includes valid items of evidence with a link to the shotgun, such as a receipt or a copy of its registration, the search would be valid.
 Taking photographs to develop detailed documentation during the service of a search warrant is highly recommended.
 It’s important to memorialize the time and date, as well as the search site address and associated case number, followed by general and detailed photographs.